 After that the application should periodically (~100ms interval) poll the Player’s status until it switched from “wait” to something else.

 TODO: In case of state not changed within ???ms start “waiting” animation. ???
 Add % completed???

-TODO: In case of “state” and “completed_percnt” not changed within ???ms. Then drop polling and …
+TODO: In case of “state” and “completed_percent” not changed within ???ms. Then drop polling and …

 Request: